 Is it possible to add an item description that cashiers can see at the register?

-No. An item’s Name or its nickname on the Button Layout is its sole identifier at the register.
+No. An item’s Name or its nickname on the Register Layout is its sole identifier at the register.
 Items do not have additional fields for including descriptions.

 Can I change an item’s SKU?

 No. SKU’s are generated automatically, are unique for each item, and cannot be changed.

 How can I change an item to non-taxable?